FredericS2021/FredericS2021.github.io/_posts/2022-01-11-Insurance_Project.md

 ### by Frederic Suares

 -----
-## Results
+## Abstract

-I analysed an insurance company's sample policyholders' dataset.
+The goal here was a thorough initial analysis of an insurance company's sample policyholders' dataset.
 The binary outcome variable was called 'Bound' , i.e. whether or not a policy was purchased.
 I cleaned the dataset and dealt with missing/redudant values, which was a relatively minor issue after looking at the data.
 It is a very clean dataset.

 The bulk of the analysis focused on the feature variables, which were comprised of zipcode, categorical, geographic, and numeric policy values.
 I was unable to obtain a zip code analysis, so the most meaningful variables that remained were categorical.
 The policy values were suprisingly uncorrelated with the outcome.